yuisgar/machine_learning_python/README.md

-# wine_quality_machine_learning
+# machine_learning_python
-Machine learning with Python using Jupyter Notebook
+Machine learning with Python using Jupyter Notebook.
+Classification and regression models for wine quality parameters.